engyasin/SLRL/README.md

 </p>

+> The code contains both the models training scripts, as well as the simulators scripts.
+The latter can be used seprately to use different multi-agent traffic models

-This code is related to the paper titled:
+This work is related to the paper titled:

 <p align="center">
 <b>Integrating Supervised and Reinforcement Learning for Heterogeneous Traffic Simulation</b>